Bittensor: everything you need to know about TAO

 Advantages of Bittensor

-- Open market for AI: Bittensor wants to make AI less dependent on a small number of large parties by using an open network of providers and evaluators.
+- Open market for AI: Bittensor wants to make AI less dependent on a small number of big players by using an open network of providers and evaluators.

 - Flexible subnet structure: The network can run multiple specialized markets side by side, making it easier for new applications to emerge.